Sample plan

 15th arrondissement

 Critical for a family trip.
-Get back to the apartment, make tea, let the kids watch a cartoon, and resist the urge to squeeze in another sight.
+Get back to the apartment, parents make tea, kids watch a cartoon and fall asleep.
+Resist the urge to squeeze in another sight — otherwise the first meltdown lands at 4pm and ruins the entire dinner.

 18:00